Things to Do in MKE This Winter (2024–25 Update)

 Winter Farmers’ Markets

 The farmers’ markets in Milwaukee don’t stop when the first snow falls.
-Several operate throughout the winter season, bringing shoppers tasty local produce year-round.
+Several operate throughout the winter season, bringing visitors tasty local produce year-round.
 Artisanal cheeses are popular, as well as handmade crafts.
+Filled with a diverse array of locally-produced goods.
+The city’s thriving winter food scene is not to be missed, especially if you are a bit of a foodie.

 (Source: Anodyne Coffee Milwaukee)